A High School Disappointment

 One evening a day or two after Ebenyo came back from the conference, I asked him how it was.
 He gave me a colorful account of the conference and then told me the next one would be held in the U.S.

-I was delighted to hear that because when I got into third form in 2004, I hoped to be one of the third formers chosen to attend the conference; I even stared at a map of the U.S. in the school library while imagining being in the U.S.
+I was delighted to hear that because when I got into Form 3 in 2004, I hoped to be one of the third-formers chosen to attend the conference; I even stared at a map of the U.S. in the school library while imagining being in the U.S.

 As my third-form days wore on, I anticipated hearing from Mr. Ndung'u that I had been chosen to attend the Round Square conference.
 But then came one morning when things appeared not to be aligning in my favor.